KostasKoutrou/kostaskoutrou.github.io/_posts/ts-mde-event-viewer.md

 ## Network Protection, Web Protection, and SmartScreen

-The combination of Network Protection, Web Protection, and SmartScreen provide the ability to block access to malicious websites, custom indicators, and web content filtering.
-For info, click [here](https://learn.microsoft.com/en-us/defender-endpoint/network-protection).
+The combination of Network Protection, Web Protection, and SmartScreen provides the ability to block access to malicious websites, custom indicators, and web content filtering.
+For more info, click [here](https://learn.microsoft.com/en-us/defender-endpoint/network-protection).

 When it comes to Windows Event logs, the Network Protection events are located in the Windows Event log under **Applications and Services Logs > Microsoft > Windows > Windows Defender > Operational**.
 The following event IDs are related to Network Protection: